-- a) Condition of employment Unless otherwise provided in this clause, where the employer and an employee enter into a leaseback vehicle arrangement and the employee is entitled to a leaseback vehicle as a condition of employment, the arrangement may only be terminated by agreement. - b) Not a condition of employment Unless otherwise provided, where the employer and an employee enter into a leaseback vehicle arrangement and the employee is not entitled to a leaseback vehicle as a condition of employment, the employer shall give a minimum of six months written notice of termination of the arrangement. - Notwithstanding the above, where the leaseback vehicle agreement was entered into prior to 1 November 2010, the employer shall give a minimum of twelve months' notice to terminate the agreement. - c) Other The employer may terminate or suspend access to a leaseback vehicle arrangement immediately on termination of employment, loss of licence, serious breach of the leaseback vehicle agreement or if the employee accepts a new position with the employer that does not include access to a leaseback vehicle.
-The employer may also terminate or suspend a leaseback vehicle arrangement where an employee is demoted, for the period of demotion, provided that at least two weeks' notice is given.
+- (i) General - (a) The parties to this Agreement recognise that leaseback vehicles may be provided to employees as a condition of employment (e.g. as an incentive for accepting employment) or as a discretionary benefit that is not a condition of employment. - (b) A leaseback vehicle will be considered to be a condition of employment for an employee unless it was clearly identified that it was not being provided on such a basis at the time that it was provided. - (c) Where an employer supplies an employee with a zero or low emissions vehicle the leaseback vehicle fee payable by the employee should reflect favourable FBT treatment where applicable. - (ii) Termination of Leaseback Vehicle Arrangement - (a) Condition of employment Unless otherwise provided in this clause, where the Employer and an employee enter into a leaseback vehicle arrangement and the employee is entitled to a leaseback vehicle as a condition of employment, the arrangement may only be terminated by agreement. - (b) Not a condition of employment Unless otherwise provided, where the Employer and an employee enter into a leaseback vehicle arrangement and the employee is not entitled to a leaseback vehicle as a condition of employment, the Employer shall give a minimum of six months written notice of termination of the arrangement. - (c) Notwithstanding the above, where the leaseback vehicle agreement was entered into prior to 1 November 2010, the Employer shall give a minimum of twelve months' notice to terminate the agreement. - (d) Other The Employer may terminate or suspend access to a leaseback vehicle arrangement immediately on termination of employment, loss of licence, serious breach of the leaseback vehicle agreement or if the employee accepts a new position with the Employer that does not include access to a leaseback vehicle.
+The Employer may also terminate or suspend a leaseback vehicle arrangement where an employee is demoted, for the period of demotion, provided that at least two weeks' notice is given. - (iii) Variation of Leaseback Vehicle Arrangements - (a) Variations to leaseback arrangements Proposals to vary leaseback vehicle arrangements, including the formula for calculating the leaseback vehicle fees shall be referred to the consultative committee in accordance with clause 35 of this Agreement, before a definite decision is made. - (b) Variations to leaseback fees Where an Employer proposes to increase the leaseback fee an employee is required to pay in any twelve-month period by more than the percentage movement in the index figure published by the Australian Bureau of Statistics for Eight Capitals, private motoring sub-group